Principal Component Analysis#

 PCA and Regression#

-Factor analysis in general is similar to the concept of regression, which we introduce Lecture: here.
+Factor analysis in general is similar to the concept of regression, which we introduce in Lecture: ordinary least squares.
 The fundamental difference is that in regression \(\mathbf{X}\) and \(\mathbf{Y}\) is fixed and the goal is to estimate \(\beta\), but in factor analysis, only \(\mathbf{Y}\) is fixed and both \(\mathbf{L}\) and \(\mathbf{F}\) is to be estimated to reach the best performance.

 Specifically, PCA starts to solve for the first column of \(\mathbf{L}\) and row of \(\mathbf{F}\) that minimize the squared error in predicting \(\mathbf{X}\); the second principal component then fits the “residual” error that is left behind after removing the first principal component: i.e., it minimizes the squared error in \(\mathbf{X}\); so on, for subsequent PCs.
 Please refer to HGBook (box on page 191) for more details.